BRAZILIAN DRUMS: THE CORE OF BRAZILIAN MUSIC

 Pernambuco’s Xambá Terreiro’s on the other hand uses the Ilú Drum, preserving the same drum and Agogô formation.

-Candomblé, in its many forms and variations, acted as seeds for several musical styles, which were incorporated into contemporary Brazilian musical instruments
+Candomblé, in its many forms and variations, acted as seeds for several musical styles, which incorporated into contemporary Brazilian musical instruments

 Tinho Pequeno, once lead Percussionist of one of the most symbolic Samba Duro groups, Samba Fama, gave his thought on the importance of the Timbal in Samba Junino